-Several times over the last year or so, I have offered her a choice at social gatherings: “Would you like some cake or some fruit?”
+Several times over the last couple of years, I have offered her a choice at social gatherings: “Would you like some cake or some fruit?”
 I love watching her little eyes light up and her big toothy grin broadening as she shouts “FUTE” at the top of her lungs and shoves a handful of blueberries into her mouth.

 Now, if you left her alone with a big slice of cake in front of her, would she eat it?
 Probably.
 What kid wouldn’t?
 But she probably wouldn’t finish it (she’s been known to leave half a cupcake on her plate before).

 A few years ago, if you’d left me in that room, I would have eaten the whole slice of cake without hesitation.
 Now, I find most shop-bought or coffee-shop cakes far too sweet, and after a couple of mouthfuls, I find I don’t want any more…

 Our sugar-quitting story started when my husband and I did the I Quit Sugar detox as a half-hearted experiment shortly after our daughter was born, and we were so blown away by the results of it that we decided it was worth sticking with.
 Increased energy, weight loss, clear skin and fewer aches and pains were all worth giving up what turned out not to be so hard to quit after all!
 We still eat a little sugar now and then, or use natural sweeteners as an alternative for some treats, but on the whole, we don’t massively miss it from our diets, and we feel better for it.